VeitWild/VeitWild.github.io/_pages/cv.md

 Education
 ======
-* PhD in Machine Learning & Statistics, University of Oxford, 2023 (expected)
+* PhD in Machine Learning & Statistics, University of Oxford, 2024
 * MSc in Mathematics with minor in Economics, Karlsruhe Institute of Technology, 2020
 * MSc in Statistical Science, University of Oxford, 2019
 * BSc in Mathematics with minor in Economics, Karlsruhe Institute of Technology, 2017